 a) Statutory Auditors

-The members of the Company in their meeting held on 5th August 2016 re-appointed M/s.P.
-G. Bhagwat Chartered Accountants Pune (Firm Registration Number 101118W) asStatutory Auditors of the Company for a second term of 5 consecutive years to hold officefrom Annual General Meeting held on 5th August 2016 till the conclusion of the AnnualGeneral Meeting to be held in the year 2021.
+The Members of the Company in their meeting held on 5th August 2016 had re-appointed PG Bhagwat LLP Chartered Accountants Pune (Firm Registration Number 101118W/W100682) asStatutory Auditors of the Company for a second term of 5 consecutive years to hold officefrom Annual General Meeting held on 5th August 2016 till the conclusion of the AnnualGeneral Meeting to be held in the year 2021.

-The Company has received from them the requisite certificate pursuant to Section 139 ofthe Companies Act 2013 & Rules thereof includingamendments thereunder.
+The Company has received from the proposed new auditors the requisite certificatepursuant to Section 139 of the Companies Act 2013 & Rules thereof includingamendments thereunder.

 b) Cost Auditors